modelica/ModelicaSpecification/RationaleMCP/0036/README.md

  - replace "reinit" by "measurement"-operator, or forceState(…)
  - the implemented annotation does not seem like a good idea

-Ideally the proposal should allow us to hide this "turning a measurement into a state" in a block, and thus many of the details will be less important.
+The proposal does allow us to hide this "turning a measurement into a state" in a block, and thus many of the details will be less important.

 ## Annotation variant
 The annotation variant was proposed in the paper (not good since it influences the semantics) and is: